JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 }
 ```

 Here we create a table with the given column definitions (from the create table sql command).
 For insert, we get an ID for the new row which is just an ID sequence starting at 0 for the first row.
-We then insert the values into the B-TreeMap with that ID as the key and the row's values as a hash map of column name to a string of the value to insert.
+We then insert the values into the B-TreeMap with that ID as the key and the row's values as a hash map of the column name to a string of the value to insert.

 Those two functions can handle creating tables (mostly) and inserting data, but how should we handle select?
 A simple first step is to re-use the [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) on [BTreeMap](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html#method.iter).